sensint/Servo_Haptics/README.md

   <p align="center">
     Self-Contained Vibrotactile Rendering System for Creating or Augmenting Material Experiences
     <br />
     <b>We love to get your feedback.
-Please fill this for to prvide feedback and sign up for our mailing list: https://forms.gle/Dh4iDR7DPDSnXZQTA</b>
+Please fill the form to prvide feedback and sign up for our mailing list: https://forms.gle/Dh4iDR7DPDSnXZQTA</b>
     <br />
     <br />
     <a href="https://github.com/sensint/Servo_Haptics/issues">Report Bug</a>